jessicasomaiya/sudoku/README.md

  Currently best results come from 9x9 sudoku grid (size = 9)
 #
 ## Complete Grid
-Complete grid can be found in the sudoku directory under 'boards'
+Complete grid can be found locally in the sudoku repository under 'boards'
 ```
 Complete Sudoku Board at loop X
 -------------------------